RustScan/RustScan/README.md

 The most universal way is to use `cargo`, Rust's built in package manager (think Pip but for Rust).
 [Follow this guide to installing Rust & Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 If you face any issues at all, please leave a GitHub issue.
-I have only tested this on Linux, so there may be issues for Mac OS or Windows.
+We have only tested this on Linux, so there may be issues for Mac OS or Windows.

 Note: sometimes Rust doesn't add Cargo to the path.
 Please see [this issue](https://github.com/rust-lang/rustup/issues/2436) for how to fix that.